-Dopamine can also be blamed for why we tend to remember things that interest us better than things we are not interested in.
+Dopamine can also explain why we best remember things that interest us.
 When something is interesting to us or excites us, we get a spike of dopamine because the experience of learning about that thing is pleasurable.
-The dopamine secretes in the prefrontal cortex, so our memory is activated, and we are more likely to remember the thing we are learning about.
-When we find the subject of focus boring, we do not have the same dopamine spike, so there is less dopamine in the prefrontal cortex, and thus it is harder for us to remember what we learned.
+The dopamine secretes in the prefrontal cortex, so our memory is activated, and we are more likely to remember whatever we're learning about.
+When we find the subject boring, we do not have the same dopamine spike, so there is less dopamine in the prefrontal cortex, and thus it is harder for us to remember what we learned.

-Teachers can greatly benefit from this information, because it may explain why students are not absorbing information.
+Teachers can greatly benefit from this information.
 Teaching in a way that stimulates students and invokes the brain's reward center, by having students participate in an activity or another engaging teaching method, can help students better remember the information.

 Another dopamine function that teachers may want to be aware of is its role in focus and attention.
 Dopamine responds to the optic nerves (those used for vision) to help someone focus their attention on a specific activity.
 When visually focusing on something, dopamine can help us keep things in our short-term memory.
 It is thought that low levels of dopamine in the prefrontal cortex may contribute to attention deficit disorder.

 Some research also suggests that dopamine may play a role in depression.
-Whatever the cause of depression may be, therapy or counseling is a great tool for many people to manage their condition better.
+Whatever the cause of depression may be, therapy or counseling is a great tool for many people to manage their condition.

 Dopamine helps us feel more awake, and the body naturally produces more of it during daytime hours when we are more stimulated.
 As night falls, dopamine levels fall as well, helping us feel tired and ready for bed.
 People with low dopamine or with conditions such as Parkinson's, which is associated with low dopamine levels, may feel chronic tiredness during all hours of the day.